healeycodes/golfcart/README.md

 ## Motivations

 This is a toy programming language that I built to use for Advent of Code 2021.

 Another motivation was to learn how to write an interpreter from scratch.
 Previously, I read Crafting Interpreters and [implemented the Lox programming language](https://github.com/healeycodes/hoot-language) using Python, and [partially ported Ink](https://github.com/healeycodes/quill) using Rust.
 Another introduction to interpreters I enjoyed was [A Frontend Programmer's Guide to Languages](https://thatjdanisso.cool/programming-languages).
 The [Ink blog](https://dotink.co/posts/) is also great.

-I wanted to design a programming language that didn't use semi-colons or automatic semicolon insertion.
+I wanted to design a small programming language that didn't use semi-colons or automatic semicolon insertion.
 So, no statements and everything should be an expression that evaluates to a value.
 For example:
 - `if/else if/else` evaluates to the successful branch
-- a variable declaration evalutes to the value
+- A variable declaration evalutes to the value
-- setting a dict value evalutes to the value
+- Setting a dict value evalutes to the value
-- a for loop evalutes to the number of times the condition expression succeeded
+- A for loop evalutes to the number of times the condition expression succeeded

 ```javascript
 assert(